-- Understand the key theoretical developments in the field of postcolonial and subaltern feminist pedagogy, as well as critical feminist critique to the problems and problematics of colonialism, imperialism, nationalism and capitalism.
+- Understand the key theoretical developments in the field of postcolonial and subaltern feminist pedagogy, as well as critical feminist critiques to colonialism, imperialism, nationalism and capitalism.

 - Adopt an intersectional approach to the major themes of the course, and understand how gendered experiences and the interpretations of feminists and their allies, both in the past and in the present, have and continue to shape the ways we conceptualize a postcolonial feminism.

 - Engage actively with the key fields of colonial, postcolonial and imperial developments that subaltern and postcolonial feminist theory have critiqued, and be able to distinguish a multitude of different feminism(s).

 Course Assignments and Grading

 - Group Assignment 20%